-Breasts, nipples and areolae are evident from the day we are born.
-There is very little actual breast tissue present, although a few weeks after birth it is not at all unusual for babies to produce what is referred to as 'witches milk' from their nipples.
-This is said to be caused by the strong influence of the mother's hormones, and the milk is no longer present until other conditions later in life cause lactation to start up.
+Breasts, nipples and areolae are evident from the day we are born, on both girls and boys.
+There is very little actual breast tissue present at birth, although a few days after birth it is not at all unusual for babies to produce what is referred to as 'witches milk' from their nipples.
+This is said to be caused by the strong influence of the mother's hormones just before delivery, and then the milk is not present again until other conditions later in life cause lactation to start up.

 Females reach a certain time during which their breasts begin to develop further.
 Along with the appearance of pubic hair (and other "secondary sexual characteristics"), this usually begins one or two years before menarche' (first menstrual period).
-The early development of her breasts are usually the first visual signs that others notice indicating a young girl is starting to mature.
-When they do, they go through five individual stages that have been described by Dr. J. M. Tanner, a British doctor.
+The early development of her breasts are usually the first visual signs others notice that indicats a young girl is starting to mature.
+When breasts develop they go through five individual 'stages' that have been described by Dr. J. M. Tanner, a British doctor.
 These "Tanner Stages" are used to indicate relative change that occurs in female breast development, and may tend to be a little ambiguous.
 Consequently, they are open to the interpretation of the observing physician.

 Stage One technically starts when the hypothalamus in the brain secretes gonadotropin-releasing hormone (GnRH), stimulating the pituitary gland (also in the brain) to secrete follicle-stimulating hormone (FSH) into the blood circulation.
 That stimulates the ovaries to produce estradiol.
 Visually, Stage One is defined as that which is happening from birth until some enlargement occurs in the nipples and areolae.
 The breast glandular tissue is referred to as a breast "bud" at this stage.
 All of the components of the breast are there, but they are quite small, as they have not yet developed.
 Development in the female will usually begin to occur at the onset of puberty.
 A male's breast will usually remain in this stage throughout his life.